asamirsherif/Payment-Analytics-ETL/README.md

 │   ├── load_to_postgres.py     # Utility script (part of a broader ETL process)
 │   ├── run.py                  # A script for running a pipeline (distinct from run.bat)
 │   ├── icons/                  # Directory for UI icons
-│   └── .env                    # Environment file for database credentials (create this file) └── venv/                       # Virtual environment directory (created by run.bat)
+│   └── .env                    # Environment file for database credentials (auto-created in src/ if missing, configurable via GUI)
+└── venv/                       # Virtual environment directory (created by run.bat)
 ```